The Excel CONCATENATE Function

 The Concatenate function is used in column D of the following example spreadsheet, to join together the text strings in columns A-C.

 |4||Paul||JONES||02/02/87||=CONCATENATE( A4, " ", B4, ", DOB: ", TEXT( C4, "mm/dd/yy" ) )|

 Note that, in the examples above:

-Spaces have been added to separate the different fields.
+- Spaces have been added to separate the different fields.
 For example, in cell D2, a space (encased in quotes) has been used to separate the forename and surname.

 - In cell D3, the Text function has been used to convert the date value in cell C3 into a string, using the date format "mm/dd/yy".
 If the date was not converted in this way, the date part of the returned string would be displayed as the date's underlying value, which is the number 31810.
 This is explained further in the 'Trouble Shooting' section below.

-Concatenate Function Common Problem - Dates & Times
+Common Problem - Dates & Times

-One of the most common Concatenate problems encountered by Excel users is that the result shows a date or time as a number, as shown below:
+One of the most common Concatenate problems encountered by Excel users is that the function result shows a date or time as a number, as shown below:

 This problem can be solved by using the Excel Text function to convert the date or time value into a text string.
 This is shown in the example spreadsheet below:

 The date and time formatting types are explained further in the Excel Custom Number Format page.